DANIELLE BEVERLY is an Independent Documentary Filmmaker who typically works as a one person crew, recording picture and audio alone, in the field.

 Her filmmaking, photography and digital media work have received funding from The Paul Robeson Fund for Independent Media, New York State Council for the Arts (NYSCA), The Puffin Foundation, The Chicago Cultural and Tourism Fund, The Center for Peacemaking, and The Diederich College Initiative on Communication Ethics, Values and Social Justice.
 In 2012, Beverly was awarded a Mary L. Nohl Artists Fellowship for Established Artists.
 In 2014, Beverly was awarded a BAVC National MediaMaker Fellowship.

 Beverly also freelances as a documentary Cameraperson, working solo or as a two person crew.
-Recent projects include a permanent museum video about the new (2014) Anderson Collection at Stanford, as well as social issue documentaries such as Brad Lichtenstein’s As Goes Janesville (Independent Lens, national EMMY nomination).
+Recent projects include a permanent museum video about the Anderson Collection at Stanford, as well as social issue documentaries such as Brad Lichtenstein’s As Goes Janesville (Independent Lens, national EMMY nomination).

 Beverly has been a Professor of Filmmaking at The University of Notre Dame, and Professional in Residence in Digital Media at Marquette University.
 In Fall 2015 she began an Assistant Professor position at Northwestern University in Qatar, teaching documentary.